nishantk12/datasciencecoursera/Exploratory_Data_Analysis/course_project/README.md

 ![Plot 4](https://github.com/nishantk12/datasciencecoursera/blob/master/Exploratory_Data_Analysis/course_project/plots/plot4.png)<br>

 Observation<br>
-The coal emmission over the whole time range has decreased over the years, but it increased in the time range 1999-2002 and surprisingly remained constant between 2002 and 2005 but saw a decline from 2005 to 2008.
+As can be seen from the graph, the coal emmission over the whole time range has decreased.

 ___